WadhwaniAI/cough-against-covid/README.md

 ```
 You can also play around with various other hyperparameters in the config like optimizer, scheduler, batch sampler method, random crop duration, network architecture etc.

+More coming soon!

 ## Evaluation

-#### Evaluating a trained model on a given dataset
+You can evaluate your own trained models or use released model checkpoints on a given dataset.
+Instructions for both of these are given [here](./evaluation/README.md).

-If you train a model on our given datasets using a config, you can follow the instructions [here](./evaluation/README.md) to evaluate that model on a given dataset.

-#### Evaluating any custom model on a given dataset
+#### Evaluating any custom model on any given dataset

 Coming soon!